-There are 3 main funny sitting positions that most dogs that come from the bulldog breed exhibit.
-These are Puppy sitting, The straight up and down, and the Frog.
+There are three main funny sitting positions that most dogs that come from the bulldog breed exhibit.
+These are the Puppy sitting, The straight up and down, and the Frog.

 The Frenchie Puppy Sit/Lazy Sit.